cschpc/isc-student-cluster-competition-2025/Training/07-benchmarking/exercises/HPL_and_HPCG.md

     - 1 GPU
     - 1 MPI task
     - 1 CPU core per task
+    - Include the `--no-multinode` command at the end
 - Try increasing the amount of cores to 32
 - Increase the number of GPUs to the maximum per node in Mahti
+    - You are going to run into an issue with MPI/PMIx that results in the job hanging.
+Try to google the warning/error message that you get to figure out a fix.
     - Remember to also increase the values for **P**, **Q**, and **N** accordingly
 - Run HPL on two full GPU nodes
 - Document the results